 Buying tickets and validation

-- Paper tickets can be bought from the driver, a machine at a stop or station or a Lijnwinkel.
+- Tickets can no longer be bought from the driver, so instead make sure that – before you board – you find a machine at a stop/station or a Lijnwinkel.
 These are the De Lijn’s shops – most noticeably at the bus station next to Sint Pieters train station and opposite Sint Niklaas church in the centre.

 - The Omnipas is a plastic card that you need to swipe against the digital machines each time you board.